dart-lang/language/accepted/future-releases/set-literals/feature-specification.md

 You can write `[b ? e1 : e2]`, but would not be allowed to write `{b ? e1 : e2}`.
 Maybe the top-level `:` making this look like a map is enough reason for users to be able to remember that it's not allowed.

-If we add this restriction at a late rpoint, it will be a breaking change.
+If we add this restriction at a later point, it will be a breaking change.

 ### Future Feature Compatibility
 #### Collection Spreads